dreamportdev/Osdev-Notes/06_IPC/03_Message_Passing.md

 release(&target->lock);
 ```

-After the lock on the endpoint is released, the sent has been sent!
+After the lock on the endpoint is released, the message has been sent!
 Now it's up to the receiving thread to check the endpoint and set the buffer to NULL again.

 ### Multiple Messages